gavenma/gavenma.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, my name is Ziye Ma (马梓业), and I'm currently a PhD candidate at the EECS department of UC Berkeley.
+Hi, my name is Ziye Ma (马梓业), and I'm currently an assistant professor in the [CS department](https://www.cs.cityu.edu.hk) at City Universtiy of Hong Kong.
+I am especially grateful to receive the honorary title of presidential assistant professor.
 I'm also known as Gaven, so feel free to call me whichever way you prefer.
-I'm supervised by [Somayeh Sojoudi](https://people.eecs.berkeley.edu/~sojoudi/) and I also collaborate with Prof [Javad Lavaei](https://lavaei.ieor.berkeley.edu).
-I was born in the city of Beijing, and I spent most of my early life jumping back and forth between Beijing and Toronto.
-I studied Engineering Science at the University of Toronto as an undergraduate student and majored in Robotics Engineering.
-After that, I continued my study as a PhD student here at UC Berkeley.
-I was an undergraduate researcher at the [STARS lab](https://starslab.ca) under the supervision of Prof [Jonathan Kelly](http://stars.utias.utoronto.ca/~jkelly/) and worked on cool projects regarding robust estimation in robotics.
+I obtained my Ph.D. from the EECS department of UC Berkeley, supervised by [Somayeh Sojoudi](https://people.eecs.berkeley.edu/~sojoudi/).
+Prior to that, I studied Engineering Science at the University of Toronto and did research at [STARS lab](https://starslab.ca).
+The majority of my early life was spent jumping back and forth between Beijing and Toronto, both of which places I call home.

-Open Positions (<span style="color: red;">New</span>)
+Open Positions
 ======
-I will be joining the [CS department](https://www.cs.cityu.edu.hk) at City Universtiy of Hong Kong starting Fall 2024.
-I am especially grateful to receive the honorary title of presidential assistant professor.
-I have multiple fully-funded PhD, research assistant and post-doc positions open.
+Our lab has multiple fully-funded PhD, research assistant and post-doc positions open.
 I am looking forward to invite people who are passionate about ML/AI theory to join my team and do meaningful research together.
 Please refer to [this page](recruitment.md) for more detailed information.

 Research Interest
 ======